bsodlover/reddit-img-downloader/README.md

 # reddit-img-downloader
-This python script is going to download one or multiple subreddit's images along with it's thumbnail.
+This python script is going to download one or multiple subreddit's images along with it's thumbnail in the directory where the script is executed.
+Thumbnails will start with thumb.*
 # Before running the script
 You need to install urllib3. ```pip install urllib3```
 # How to use